 (2) The off-street drainage system shall include the watershed affecting the subdivision, and shall be extended to a natural watercourse or publicly maintained drainage facility that is adequate to receive the storm drainage.

-(3) Where adequate existing public storm sewers are reasonably accessible as determined by the Director of Planning and Development, or his or her designee, require that the system proposed for the land being subdivided be connected thereto.
+(3) Where adequate existing public storm sewers are reasonably accessible as determined by the Director of the Department of Engineering and Development Services, or his or her designee, require that the system proposed for the land being subdivided be connected thereto.